-- 3 large baking (Russet) potatoes, peeled or scrubbed
+- 3 large baking (Russet) potatoes scrubbed or peeled

 - 1 tablespoon finely chopped fresh flat-leaf parsley

-- 2. Heat the garlic and oil together in a small saucepan over medium heat for 2 minutes.
-Strain the garlic from the oil with a small mesh strainer.
+- In a small saucepan over medium heat, warm the oil and garlic for 2 minutes.
+Strain the garlic from the oil with a small strainer.
 Reserve both the garlic and the oil.

-- 4. Sprinkle the garlic fries with the parsley, reserved garlic, and salt to taste.
+- Sprinkle the fries with the parsley, reserved garlic, and salt to taste.
 Serve immediately.